AdaCore/gnatstudio/docs/users_guide/extending.rst

   * :file:`%prs`

-    List of files in the current project, and all imported sub projects, recursively.
+    List of files in the current project and all imported sub projects, recursively.

   * :file:`%prdf`